Domain data management services (DDMS)

 The energy industry works with data of an extraordinary magnitude, which has significant ramifications for storage and compute requirements.
 Geoscientists stream terabytes of seismic, well log, and other data types at full resolution.
 Immediate responsiveness of data is essential for all stages of petroleum exploration--particularly for geologic interpretation and analysis.

 Domain data management services (DDMS) store, access, and retrieve metadata and bulk data from applications connected to the data platform.
-Developers, therefore, use DDMS to deliver seamless and secure consumption of data in the applications they build on Microsoft Energy Data Services Preview.
-The Microsoft Energy Data Services Preview suite of DDMS adheres to Open Subsurface Data Universe (OSDU™) standards and provides enhancements in performance, geo-availability, and access controls.
+Developers, therefore, use DDMS to deliver seamless and secure consumption of data in the applications they build on Azure Data Manager for Energy.
+The Azure Data Manager for Energy suite of DDMS adheres to Open Subsurface Data Universe (OSDU™) standards and provides enhancements in performance, geo-availability, and access controls.
 DDMS service is optimized for each data type and can be extended to accommodate new data types.
 The DDMS service preserves raw data and offers multi format support and conversion for consuming applications such as Petrel while tracking lineage.
 Data within the DDMS service is discoverable and governed by entitlement and legal tags.

 - Highly optimized storage & access for bulk data, with highly opinionated APIs delivering the data required to enable domain workflows